practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 One easy solution to this issue is introduce a `Waiter` object into the mix.
 In this model, the philosopher must ask the waiter before eating.
-If the number of chopsticks in use is four or more, the waiter will make the philosopher wait.
+If the number of chopsticks in use is four or more, the waiter will make the philosopher wait until someone finishes eating.
 This will ensure that at least one philosopher will be able to eat at any time, avoiding the deadlock condition.

 There's still a catch, though.
-From the moment the waiter checks the number of chopstick in use until the next philosopher start to eat we have a critical region in our
+From the moment the waiter checks the number of chopstick in use until the next philosopher starts to eat we have a critical region in our
 program: If we let two concurrent threads execute that code at the same time there is still a chance of a deadlock.
 For example, suppose the waiter checks the number of chopsticks used and see it is 3.
 At that moment, the scheduler yields control to another philosopher who is just picking the chopstick.
-When the execution flow comes back to the original thread, it will allow the original philosopher to eat, even if there are maybe more than four chopsticks already in use.
+When the execution flow comes back to the original thread, it will allow the original philosopher to eat, even if there may be more than four chopsticks already in use.

 To avoid this situation we need to protect the critical region with a mutex, as shown below: